hippwn/jeee/README.md

 Jeee provides a wrapper around the `docker-compose` command that allows you to control your environment from basically anywhere on your system.
 You can of course still use `docker-compose` to control any container, including jeee's.

 ```
-$ jeee -h
 Usage: jeee COMMAND [OPTIONS]

 A commander for your Java EE Environment.

 Available commands:
     run             Start the environment
     stop            Stop the environment
     add-workspace   Add a link to the Tomcat workspace
+    remove          Remove the containers
+    log             Display logs from the containers
     uninstall       Uninstall jeee
 ```